-The extent to which an test assessment measures and adequately samples anthe intended educational content area.
+The extent to which an assessment measures and adequately samples the intended educational content.
 Content validity is determined by an impartial expert and may not be expressed quantitatively.

-Individuals who are experts in the area covered by the test assess Experts evaluate the educational content validity by reviewing all items and judging how well the items represent the intended educational contentarea.
+Experts evaluate the educational validity by reviewing all items and judging how well the items represent the intended educational content.
 This determination is based on whether all areas comprising the overall subject matter have been included and are represented in the correct proportions.